masonw19/8-bit-CPU-Assembler/README.md

 #### 8-bit CPU circuit
 Shown below is the 8-bit CPU circuit in Logisim-Evolution.
 Each of the modules in the image have been made with logic gates.

+The light green wires indicate that the signal is high, the dark green wires indicate that the signal is low, and the blue wires indicate that high impedance.

 ![8bitcpu showcase](Screenshots/8bitcpu.PNG)

 #### Controller Module